-Well, here we go again with yet another irritating Facebook hoax.
+Well, here we go again with yet another round of this irritating Facebook hoax.

 The hoax message varies a bit, but it usually reads something like this: